hashicorp/vault/website/source/docs/platform/k8s/helm/configuration.html.md

     * `tlsDisable` (`boolean: true`) - When set to `true`, changes URLs from `https` to `http` (such as the `VAULT_ADDR=http://127.0.0.1:8200` environment variable set on the Vault pods).

+* `injector` - Values that configure running a Vault Agent Injector Admission Webhook Controller within Kubernetes.

+    * `enabled` (`boolean: true`) - When set to `true`, the Vault Agent Injector Admission Webhook controller will be created.

+    * `image` (`string: "hashicorp/vault-k8s:0.1.0"`) - The name of the Docker image (including any tag) for `vault-k8s` project. **This should be pinned to a specific version when running in production.** Otherwise, other changes to the chart may inadvertently upgrade your admission controller.

+    * `imagePullPolicy` (`string: "IfNotPresent"`) - The pull policy for container images.
+The default pull policy is `IfNotPresent` which causes the Kubelet to skip pulling an image if it already exists.

+    * `imageVaultAgent` (`string: "vault:1.3.1"`) - The name of the Docker image (including any tag) for Vault Agent.
+This should be the official Vault image.  **Vault 1.3.1+ is required by the admission controller**.

+    * `resources` (`string: ""`) - The resource requests and limits (CPU, memory, etc.) for each of the server.
+This should be a multi-line string mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
+If this isn't specified, then the pods won't request any specific amount of resources.
+    <br>**Setting this is highly recommended.**

+    ```yaml
+    # Resources are defined as a formatted multi-line string:
+    resources: |
+      requests:
+        memory: "10Gi"
+      limits:
+        memory: "10Gi"
+    ```

+    * `namespaceSelector` (`string: ""`) - The selector used by the admission webhook controller to limit what namespaces where injection can happen.
+If set to null, all non-system namespaces are eligible for injection.

+    ```yaml
+    # Selectors are defined as a formatted multi-line string.
+    # In this example, all namespaces with the label "injection: enabled" are eligible:
+    namespaceSelector: |
+      matchLabels:
+        injection: enabled
+    ```

+    * `certs` - The certs section configures how the webhook TLS certs are configured.
+These are the TLS certs for the Kube apiserver communicating to the webhook.
+By default, the injector will generate and manage its own certs, but this requires the ability for the injector to update its own `MutatingWebhookConfiguration`.
+In a production environment, custom certs should probably be used.
+Configure the values below to enable this.

+        * `secretName` (`string: ""`) - secretName is the name of the Kubernetes secret that has the TLS certificate and private key to serve the injector webhook.
+If this is null, then the injector will default to its automatic management mode.

+        * `caBundle` (`string: ""`) - The PEM-encoded CA public certificate bundle for the TLS certificate served by the injector.
+This must be specified as a string and can't come from a secret because it must be statically configured on the Kubernetes `MutatingAdmissionWebhook` resource.
+This only needs to be specified if `secretName` is not null.

+        * `certName` (`string: "tls.crt"`) - The name of the certificate file within the `secretName` secret.

+        * `keyName` (`string: "tls.key"`) - The name of the key file within the `secretName` secret.

 * `server` - Values that configure running a Vault server within Kubernetes.

     * `resources` (`string: null`) - The resource requests and limits (CPU, memory, etc.) for each of the server.
 This should be a multi-line string mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
 If this isn't specified, then the pods won't request any specific amount of resources.